GoogleChrome/web.dev/src/site/content/en/learn/pwa/workbox/index.md

 ---
 title: Workbox
 description: >
-  Workbox is a set of modules that simplify common service worker interactions like routing and caching.
+  Workbox is a set of modules that simplify common service worker interactions such as routing and caching.
 Each module addresses a specific aspect of service worker development.
 Workbox aims to make using service workers as easy as possible while allowing the flexibility to accommodate complex application requirements where needed.
 authors:
   - firt
 date: 2022-01-10